AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 *Also, I originally intended to provide a sample Playground with these examples, but I couldn't get it to work as of Xcode 13 Beta 4, so I will provide a standard iOS project instead at the end of this article)*

-In this example, you will attempt to increment the counter variable inside [detached tasks]().
+In this example, you are attempting to increment the counter variable inside [detached tasks]().
 There is no locking mechanism or any synchronization that ensures that the code will work as you expect it to work.
 The system could increment to 0 both times, and the values that get printed can be drastically different on each turn.

 We can fix it and ensure that the output is always "1, 2" by making `Counter` an `actor` instead of a class.